State Frequency Estimation for Anomaly Detection: Experiment Setup

 We outline the procedure for creating the train/test split for each dataset.
 Before the split is created, NetFlows are first sorted by timestamp and then by connections.
 We believe connection data has less noise than data sorted by timestamps, and this would help with learning more accurate models.

-The AssureMOSS dataset was collected over a two-hour period, during which no attack scenarios were initiated within the first hour.
-We leverage the first hour as our train split and the second hour as our test split.
-This provides us with 120 thousand flows for training and 275 thousand flows for testing.
+The AssureMOSS dataset was collected over a two-hour period, during which no attack scenarios were initiated in the first hour.
+In the study conducted by Cao et al., the first hour was used as the training data because it contains only benign flows, while the second hour was used as the test data.
+Because SEQUENT also learns a state machine from benign flows for anomaly detection, we adopt the same train/test split as used by Cao et al. This results in a training set containing 120,000 flows and a test set containing 275,000 flows.

 As for the CTU-13 dataset, we follow the split presented by its authors~\cite{Garcia2014_an_empirical}: scenarios 3,4,5,7,10,11,12 and 13 for training and scenarios 1,2,6,8,9 for test.
-The training scenarios contain malicious flows, so we only use benign flows for training.
-Moreover, using all data from each scenario will lead to an overly large training and test set.
-To prevent this, we sample a subset of flows from each scenario, resulting in 640 thousand flows for training and 522 thousand flows for test.
+The training scenarios contain benign and malicious flows, so we extracted only benign flows for training.
+Additionally, using all data from each scenario will lead to an overly large training and test set.
+To address this, we sampled a subset of flows from each scenario, resulting in 640,000 flows for training and 522,000 flows for test.

-For the UGR-16 dataset, we follow the split presented by its authors~\cite{Macia-Fernandez2018_ugr}: data from March to June are used as training data, and data from July and August are used as test data.
-As this dataset contains, by far, the largest amount of NetFlow data, we use the same sampling technique as with CTU-13 to create our train and test set.
-This yields a total of 600 thousand flows as training data and 664 thousand flows as test data.
+For the UGR-16 dataset, we follow the split presented by its authors~\cite{Macia-Fernandez2018_ugr}: data from March to June are used as training data, while data from July and August are used as test data.
+As this dataset contains, by far, the largest amount of NetFlow data, we use the same sampling technique as with CTU-13 to create our training and test set.
+This yields a total of 600,000 flows as training data and 664,000 flows as test data.